satishjasthi/MachineLearningProjects/Agriculture Project/Readme.md

             - precision = 0.99156
         - And the confusion matrix for the model bilt with alpha value mentioned above
         ![](2021-03-15-19-16-51.png)
-        - <b>Decision tree accurecy is increased by 1% after dooing hyperparameter tunning.</b>
+        - <b>Decision tree accurecy is increased by 1% after doing hyperparameter tunning.</b>
     - <b>Visulizing a decision tree</b>
     ![](2021-03-15-19-19-38.png)
         -  Above image is the part of a decision tree that is build  in <b>KNIME</b> visulizing tool , by seeing this <b>HUMIDITY</b> is dividing the  <b>80%</b> of the total data into 2 equal part , this means humidity is playing a very cruicial role in decision tree